 The Fund may invest in financial derivatives.
 Derivative financial instruments are accounted for on the same basis as the underlying investment exposure.
-Gains and losses relating to financial derivatives are included in profit or loss as part of Gains/(Losses) on Investments at fair value through profit or loss.
+Gains and losses relating to financial derivatives are included in profit or loss as part of Gains/(losses) on investments held at fair value through profit or loss.